Starbucks to open first outlet in Vietnam in early February

-(Reuters) - Starbucks Corp (SBUX.O) said it will set up its first outlet in Vietnam early next month as the U.S. chain continues to expand in fast-growing Asian markets.
+Jan 3 (Reuters) - Starbucks Corp said it will set up its first outlet in Vietnam early next month as the U.S. chain continues to expand in fast-growing Asian markets.

 Starbucks said it will partner with Hong Kong’s Maxim’s Group to open its first store in Ho Chi Minh City and reiterated that Asia continues to be a significant growth driver for the company.